Julia Buccola - Ghost of Innocence

 Scott Markus • June 14, 2022

-Perhaps no cemetery more than Mount Carmel Cemetery in the south Chicago suburb of Hillside, Illinois illustrates the equality that death brings to all of us.
+Perhaps no cemetery more than Mount Carmel Cemetery in the south Chicago suburb of Hillside, Illinois, illustrates the equality that death brings to all of us.
 No matter how glamorous or ordinary, how wealthy or struggling, or how we lived our lives, we all physically end up in the same place.
-Nowhere is this truer than in Mount Carmel Cemetery where the executors of the St. Valentine’s Day Massacre in interred in the same ground as some of their victims.
-Warring Mafia henchmen and leaders alike, are resting peacefully alongside their rivals.
-This dichotomy may not be starker when considering that criminals like Charles Dion O’Bannion, "Machine Gun Jack" McGurn, Roger Touhy, Frank "The Enforcer" Nitti, Sam Giancana and even Al Capone is buried at the same cemetery as religious leaders like Cardinal Bernardin.
+Nowhere is this truer than in Mount Carmel Cemetery, where the executors of the St. Valentine’s Day Massacre are interred on the same ground as some of their victims.
+Warring Mafia henchmen and leaders alike are resting peacefully alongside their rivals.
+This dichotomy may not be starker when considering that criminals like Charles Dion O’Bannion, "Machine Gun Jack" McGurn, Roger Touhy, Frank "The Enforcer" Nitti, Sam Giancana, and even Al Capone are buried at the same cemetery as religious leaders like Cardinal Bernardin.

 On the opposite side of the cemetery from Al Capone is the beautiful gravesite of Julia Buccola Petta, who is considered a modern-day saint.
 Julia's life was tragically taken at the young age of 20 while giving birth to a stillborn infant.
 She was buried in her wedding dress under a nondescript grave, sharing her coffin with her baby.
 At the time, she was remembered by her surviving family and a newly widowed husband.
 Now she is remembered by a whole city.